aws/aws-graviton-getting-started/c-c++.md

 ### Large-System Extensions (LSE)

-The Graviton2 processor in C6g, M6g, and R6g instances has support for the
-Armv8.2 instruction set.
-Armv8.2 specification includes the large-system extensions (LSE) introduced in Armv8.1.
-LSE provides low-cost atomic operations.
-LSE improves system throughput for CPU-to-CPU communication, locks, and mutexes.
+The Graviton2 and Graviton3 processors have support for the Large-System Extensions (LSE) which was first introduced in vArmv8.1.
+LSE provides low-cost atomic operations which can improve system throughput for CPU-to-CPU communication, locks, and mutexes.
 The improvement can be up to an order of magnitude when using LSE instead of load/store exclusives.